-The sector continues to experience a relatively short supply of financial, legal, client relationship, information technology, communication and other aligned skills.
-We have found that these skills are particularly difficult to source in the senior and middle management categories.
-In light of this we continue to embrace the notion that "homegrown" talent will ultimately serve the organisation best and in spite of the deficit of graduates coming through South African universities, as well as the huge demand and ongoing war for talent in the financial services sector, we continue to place emphasis on our graduate development, especially in relation to the chartered accountancy programme recruitment initiative.
-We are mindful of the requirements to up skill and promote black talent and will do so within the context of the economy.
+We continue to experience challenges in sourcing specialised financial, legal and information technology skills at the senior and middle management levels.
+In light of this we continue to embrace the notion that "homegrown" talent will ultimately serve the organisation best and place emphasis on our graduate development programmes and especially our chartered accountancy programme.
+We are mindful of the requirements to up skill and promote black talent and our skills scorecard is testament to this.